Bobby London: Biography

 London developed the raunchy Dirty Duck strip in 1971.
 Dirty Duck had been originally published by the Los Angeles Free Press and subsequently in books like Air Pirates Funnies and The Fabulous Furry Freak Brothers.
 His non-duck work also appeared in underground titles such as Merton of the Movement, Left Field Funnies, Douglas Comics, Facts O' Life Funnies and El Perfecto Comics.
 In 1972, London moved Dirty Duck to the original National Lampoon where it was a regular monthly feature until 1976; it continued to run in Playboy for over 25 years.

 In 1978, London won the Jury Yellow Kid Award for Best Artist-Writer, presented at Lucca Comics & Games.
 He contributed illustrations to The New York Times Op-Ed page from 1976 to 1981, and wrote and drew the Popeye syndicated daily comic strip for King Features from 1986 to 1992, at which point he was fired for doing an allegory about abortion.

 In the summer of 2000, London unveiled a family-oriented comic feature for Nickelodeon Magazine entitled Cody.
-He wrote and storyboarded episodes of Dexter's Laboratory and The Powerpuff Girls for Cartoon Network in 2003 and 2004, and contributed character designs for King Neptune and Mindy of The SpongeBob SquarePants Movie.
+He then wrote and storyboarded episodes of Dexter's Laboratory and The Powerpuff Girls for Cartoon Network in 2003 and 2004, and contributed character designs for King Neptune and Mindy of The SpongeBob SquarePants Movie.
 In 2018, London contributed to the design of Mike Quinn's character Agnes Packard for the Mighty Magiswords second season episode, "Pachydermus Packard and the Camp of Fantasy".

 London returned to comic books for the first time in 30 years with contributions to the Grammy-nominated box set from Rhino Records, Weird Tales of The Ramones, in 2005.